What went wrong: The Corporate lies versus the truth

 The first time the second voting system for the European Parliament, with the very first LAN – Local Area Network ever realized in the world, was used in Luxembourg it failed miserably and made 420 members of the Parliament laugh and scream, as you can see from this video from RAI, the Italian public television.

 Local Area Network Failure – The truth of what really happened

 The first electronic voting system used in Strasbourg did not have any problem.
 It only had a very slow response time in delivering the results.

 “La machine doit chauffer” – “the machine must warm-up” was the explanation of Simone Veil, the President of the Parliament.
 She had to explain what was going on to the general assembly waiting for the results to show up.
-Immediately after she approached Bruno Visentini, President of Olivetti, and member of the Parliament.
-She knew he was working for Olivetti, and asked: “You are going to fix this problem, aren’t you?”
+Immediately after she approached Bruno Visentini, President of Olivetti, a member of the Parliament, and major shareholder of Olivetti.
+She knew his background, and asked: “You are going to fix this problem, aren’t you?”
 The answer was, of course, “Yes we will.”

 They involved in the project Enzo Costa to do that.
 He was the engineer head of their technical maintenance centers worldwide.
 He was tasked to check-out the system and see what was wrong.

 Enrico told him that they had to replace the P6060 central unit ing.
 Eccettuato, Olivetti’s project manager, had chosen for the system, it was the only choice he could make if he had to include in the system at least one item manufactured by Olivetti.
 It was running an interpreted basic polling software that was the source of the slow execution.
 They needed to replace it with an 8080 based computer, running a compiled PL/M language.
 This would take full advantage of the communication speed available.
 Enzo agreed, and Enrico prepared the new 8080 based computer for the second system in Luxembourg.